 To complete a site inspection, a specialist needs to enter the property to find all the items that can be depreciated.
 During the inspection, you will see them documenting the property’s items, taking measurements and photographs and analysing the workmanship.

 Even if your property was purchased second hand, the site inspector will make note of all plant and equipment assets in the property.
 Although some of these assets may be impacted by 2017 legislation changes, they can still be included in your capital loss statement.
-This is an important component if or when you decide to sell the property or dispose of the assets.
+In some scenarios this can be an important component if or when you decide to sell the property or dispose of the assets.
 More importantly though, a trained specialist will identify additional works that will qualify for depreciation via renovations or additions completed sometime many years ago.